 Award prize: £10,000

 Nature is a powerful tool helping us adapt to the impacts of climate change.
-Plants and trees can protect us from extreme heat, while natural drainage systems lower the risk from flooding.
+Plants and trees can protect us from extreme heat, while carefully managing rivers, ponds and other waterways lowers the risk from flooding.
 When communities help design and deliver solutions, there are even more benefits – as people come together, improve their health, and enjoy getting closer to nature.

-The Ashden Award for Community Nature Adaptation will boost innovative and inclusive schemes tackling the dangers of flooding, heat stress and water scarcity.
+The Ashden Award for Nature based Solutions will boost innovative and inclusive schemes tackling the dangers of flooding, heat stress and water scarcity.
 These could feature tree planting, creating wetlands or restoring natural resources.
 They might involve local voluntary groups, national charities or councils and public bodies.
 The best examples will embrace the priorities and diversity of local communities.

 Award prize: £25,000